Ackee-Blockchain/trident/documentation/docs/trident-api/spl-token.md

 - `owner` - The mint authority that can mint new tokens
 - `freeze_authority` - Optional authority that can freeze token accounts

-**Returns:** `TransactionResult` indicating success or failure.
+**Returns:** A vector of instructions that need to be executed with `process_transaction`.

-**Description:** Creates a new SPL Token mint that can be used to mint tokens with the specified decimal precision and authorities.
+**Description:** Generates instructions to create a new SPL Token mint that can be used to mint tokens with the specified decimal precision and authorities.

 ---

 ### `mint_to`

-Mints tokens to a specified token account.
+Creates an instruction to mint tokens to a specified token account.

 ```rust
 pub fn mint_to(